EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 # Denial-of-Service Attacks {#dos}

-In a Denial-of-Service (DoS) attack a attacker sends a large number of requests or responses to a target endoint.
+In a Denial-of-Service (DoS) attack a attacker sends a large number of requests or responses to a target endpoint.
 The denial-of-service might be caused be the target endpoint receiving a large amount of data, sending a large amount of data, doing heavy processing, or using to much memory, etc. In a Distributed Denial-of-Service (DDoS) attack, the request or responses come from a large